comit-network/ping-pong/README.md

 Protocol](https://gitweb.torproject.org/torspec.git/tree/control-spec.txt)
 (hats off to the authors, nice library).

-For the dialer we modify the TCP Transport's `dial` function to first connect to the Tor instance started by the listener [2] via a socks5 proxy connection.
+For the dialer we modify the TCP Transport's `dial` method to first connect to the Tor instance started by the listener [2] via a socks5 proxy connection.
 We convert the Multiaddr (onion) to a format that Tor can understand and then connect to the onion service using TCP via